nwg-piotr/nwg-iso/README.md

 Click the (i) icon in the top panel to see key bindings help.
 Open the Controls menu in the top panel to see more configuration tools.

-## Multiple user accounts

-If you installed from the nwg-mini ISO, to set up nwg-shell config files on another user's account you need to:

-1. Log in as another user in console;
-2. execute the `nwg-shell-installer -w -hypr` command.

 ## Testing on a virtual machine

+is not recommended.
 Running sway and Hyprland on a VM is possible, but frustrating.
-If you use VirtualBox, the installer will add VirtualBox guest utils automatically.
-The necessary `export WLR_NO_HARDWARE_CURSORS=1` line will be added to `/etc/profile` as well.
-The mouse pointer, however, well be sluggish and slow-reacting.
-I highly recommend testing on real hardware.
-If you still want to test on a VM, remember to enable 3D acceleration and EFI.
+If you do need to do so, remember to enable 3D acceleration and EFI.
+Start the sway session and install `virtualbox-guest-utils` with pacman.

 ## Preinstalled stuff